Davidson County DUI Guide

 Immediate Steps (First 24 Hours)

-- Booking at the Downtown Detention Center (DDC): You'll be transported to the Downtown Detention Center (DDC) located at 200 James Robertson Parkway, Nashville, TN 37201.
-DUI arrestees are almost always taken into physical custody due to the public safety risk.
-You won’t be processed at the Citations Booking location at the A.A.
-Birch Building.
+Following a DUI arrest, you will be transported to the Downtown Detention Center (DDC) located at 200 James Robertson Parkway, Nashville, TN 37201.
+Unlike some misdemeanor offenses, DUI arrests in Davidson County almost always involve physical custody due to the inherent public safety risk.

-- Bail Determination: Based on the Pretrial report and the arresting officer's affidavit, the Judicial Commissioner will set your bail conditions.
+• Bail Hearing: Based on the Pretrial report and the arresting officer's affidavit, a Judicial Commissioner will set the conditions of your release.
+Options include Release on Recognizance (ROR), Pretrial Release (supervised), or a Secured Bond (cash/surety).

-You will likely be allowed to make phone calls after the booking process is complete.
-This is your opportunity to contact family, friends, or an attorney.
+• Phone Calls: You will be allowed to make phone calls after the booking process is complete.
+Use this opportunity to contact a licensed bail bondsman and a DUI attorney.

 Critical Deadlines

-- License Suspension Timeline: The length of your license suspension will depend on the specifics of your case and prior DUI convictions.
+• License Suspension: The length of your license suspension will depend on the specifics of your case and any prior DUI convictions.

 DUI Enforcement in Davidson County